Rock Machine MC criminal allegations and incidents: Germany

-The Rock Machine arrived in Germany during October 2009 with its Nomads, multiple local German motorcycle clubs agreed to become probationary chapters of the RMMC.
-By early 2011, 60-plus members had been patched in to create four new chapters in the country.
-The individual responsible for bringing the Rock Machine to Germany was Bernhard Südbaden, and for this he was gifted the "Founding Father patch" by members in Canada.
+The Rock Machine arrived in Germany during October 2009 with its Nomads, multiple local German motorcycle clubs agreed to become probationary chapters of the Rock Machine Motorcycle Club.
+By 2010, 60-plus members had been patched-over to create four new chapters in the country (Nomads Germany North, Nomads Germany South, Nomads Germany East and Nomads Germany West).
+From there, the club began to expand in Germany.
+The individual responsible for bringing the Rock Machine to Germany was Bernhard Denziger (Südbaden), and for this he was gifted the "Founding Father patch" by members in Canada.
 An achievement that his rival, Suat Erköse, claims for himself despite not joining the club until 2011.
-As of 2020, membership in Germany is estimated to be over 300 total between the two factions.
-In May 2011 Suat Erköse applied to join the club, at the same time issues between the Rock Machine and the Bandidos Germany erupted in the city of Neu-Ulm where both clubs had chapters.
-Tensions were growing between the groups over the control of the lucrative Red light district in Ulm, the violence began when a brawl occurred in a strip club between the two Motorcycle Clubs.
-This led to an attack on a residence associated with the Rock Machine, located in the Wiblingen district of Ulm.
-The regional court accused one Bandidos member, Andreas B. of attempted murder.
-Another member Mahir H. was charged as an accomplice.
-The Rock Machine then retaliated by fire bombing a Bandidos-owned business in early 2012, this, in turn, resulted in one of their establishments being set ablaze a week later.
+As of 2020, membership in Germany is estimated to be over 200 total between the two factions.
+When the Rock Machine arrived in Europe, it established alliances with other powerful motorcycle clubs.
+The Rock Machine Germany established a friendship with the Gremium Motorcycle Club, one of Germany's largest motorcycle clubs.
+They were often honoured guests at the Gremium's Lakeside and Mosbach chapters.
+The Rock Machine also established an alliance with the Mongols Motorcycle Club in Germany and Sweden.
+(Relations might be affected by the conflict in Australia) European leadership also established strong ties with the Satudarah Motorcycle Club in the Netherlands.
+Eventually the Rock Machine Germany would recruit the Ghost Gang Motorcycle Club located in Wuppertal to act as a support club.